OpenCAPI/omi-doc/web-doc/docs/blocs/enablement.md

 ## OMI synchronisation

-Once FIRE is accessible and DDIM are powered up, we need to synchronize the OMI links.
+Once FIRE is accessible and DDIMM are powered up, we need to synchronize the OMI links.

 After power supplies are set to ON and FIRE being reset cycled.